jackericson98/vorpy/README.md

 ## Description

-Vorpy is the first open-source comprehensive 3D Voronoi network generator for 3D spheres.
+Vorpy is an open-source comprehensive 3D Voronoi network generator for 3D spheres.
 It is designed with simulated molecular analysis in mind.
 Vorpy processes time-stamps of simulations of molecules by samples a network of points equidistant from the surfaces of all neighboring atoms in the system.
 This results in a partitioning of the system atom by atom and a provides a set of atom to atom partitioning surfaces for analysis.

 The general use case would be for analysis of simulated olecule files for volume, interface and void analysis.
 Once a frame is analyzed all of these data points can be deriven.
 For example, if a molecule is simulated in solution until it reaches a certain equilibrium, a frame can be processed through vorpy and tested for volume and voids.